-The r.m.s. of the GOM arrays is printed (by PRTGOM) if the switch LPRTGOM = .TRUE., (in YOMOBS).
+The r.m.s. of the GOM arrays is printed if the switch LPRTGOM = .TRUE., (in YOMOBS).
 The default is that the print is switched on.
-It can be located in the log file by searching for 'RMS OF GOM'.
-The printing is done from OBSV, (i) when the GOM arrays contain the background interpolated to the observation points, (ii) when it contains ∇J_o of the first simulation, (iii) when it contains first TL perturbations after the initial call to the minimizer and (iv) when it contains ∇J_o at the final simulation.
+It can be located in the log file by searching for 'Norm of interpolation operator (GOM)'.
+The printing is done in the minimisation (i) when the GOM arrays contain the background interpolated to the observation points, (ii) when it contains ∇J_o of the first simulation, (iii) when it contains first TL perturbations after the initial call to the minimizer and (iv) when it contains ∇J_o at the final simulation.